Office of Environmental Quality Control (OEQC)

 The Office of Environmental Quality Control is one of three entities established under the Environmental Quality Control Act (1970), codified as Chapter 341, Hawaii Revised Statutes (HRS).
 The purpose of this chapter is to help stimulate, expand and coordinate efforts to maintain the optimum quality of the State’s environment.
 The Environmental Council and Environmental Center are also established under Chapter 341, HRS.

 OEQC’s main objective is implementing Chapter 343, HRS, Environmental Impact Statement Law and Chapter 11-200, HAR, Environmental Impact Statement Rules.
 The OEQC director and planners review and comment on environmental disclosure documents.

-Twice a month, OEQC publishes The Environmental Notice which announces the availability of Environmental Assessments (EA) and Environmental Impact Statements (EIS) under public review.
+Twice a month, OEQC publishes The Environmental Notice which announces the availability of Environmental Assessments (EAs) and Environmental Impact Statements (EISs) under public review.

 The Director is Scott Glenn.
 The Director is tasked with providing advice and assistance regarding Chapter 343, HRS, to private industry, government agencies, and community groups, conducting research, legislative initiatives, public outreach, and recommending programs for the long-range implementation of environmental quality control.
 OEQC staff also provide support to the Environmental Council.